Project-Interoperability/project-interoperability.github.io/index.md

 IMPORTANT: THIS IS A DRAFT.
 LARGE PARTS OF THIS PROJECT ARE UNDER CONSTRUCTION AND MAY REFER BACK TO PROJECT OPEN DATA THROUGHOUT THE MONTH OF MARCH.

+This is a set-up guide for information interoperability.

+Information interoperability is the ability to transfer and use information in a consistent, efficient way across multiple organizations and IT systems.
+From a technical perspective, interoperability is fostered through the consistent application of design principles and design standards to address a specific mission problem.

+Information interoperability is important because it increases timely information sharing, can reduce costs and redundancy, and reveal best practices in government.
+This improves decisionmaking for government leaders.

+The goal of Project Interoperability is to help government and non-government organizations identify a baseline of terms, tools and techniques to create an information sharing network in agnostic terms and for any type of information sharing.
+We are trying to normalize the way information sharing technology is developed.
+We want to achieve a connected government.

 We hope you help us improve and adopt this as a resource to build information interoperability throught the Information Sharing Environment.
 Learn more about us at [ISE.gov](http://ise.gov).

+Learn more about the [federal authorities](http://ise.gov) related to this project.

 ----------------